(Updated on April 4, 2022, to include family-friendly podcasts beyond the author’s original list.)

 Our favorite episode, “Cow Wells and Cow Bells,” is based on an East African folktale.
 In it Emmy Award winner Billy Porter voices a man who tries to grift a passerby out of his camels.
 This educational podcast for kids points out how some folktales have roots in multiple regions.
 It gives children (and those of us listening with them!) a lesson in how cultures connect.

 8. Afro Hair Kids Story Time and Positive Affirmations

-Of all the kids podcasts on this list, Afro Hair Kids is the most no frills.
+Of all the family-friendly podcasts on this list, Afro Hair Kids is the most no frills.
 The story is the star here.
 Host Melissa Blake is Black and British; her crisp diction introduces children to the English language in its global context.
 Just listening to her reading stories, poems, and affirmations by writers of African descent is soothing in its simplicity.
 And it’s this simplicity that makes it a suitable podcast for all ages.